-Thomas E. O'Hern has been Senior Vice President, Chief Financial Officer and Treasurer of the Company since July 1994.
-From the formation of the Company to July 1994, Mr. O'Hern served as Senior Vice President, Chief Accounting Officer, Treasurer and Secretary of the Company.
+Thomas E. O'Hern has been an Executive Vice President of the Company since December 1998 and has been the Chief Financial Officer and Treasurer of the Company since July 1994.
+Mr. O'Hern also served as a Senior Vice President of the Company from March 1994 to December 1998.
+From the formation of the Company to July 1994, Mr. O'Hern served as Chief Accounting Officer, Treasurer and Secretary of the Company.
 Prior to joining The Macerich Group in May 1993, Mr. O'Hern held the position of Chief Financial Officer with Sierra Pacific Properties, Inc., an owner and developer of commercial real estate (primarily retail properties), from March 1992 to May 1993.
-Mr. O'Hern is a certified public accountant.
+Mr. O'Hern is a member of the Board of Directors of The Abbey Company, a commercial real estate organization.
+Mr. O'Hern is also a certified public accountant.

-Richard A. Bayer joined the Company in May 1994, and has been General Counsel and Secretary of the Company since July 28, 1994.
+Richard A. Bayer joined the Company in May 1994, and has been General Counsel and Secretary of the Company since July 28, 1994 and an Executive Vice President of the Company since December 1998.
 Prior to joining the Company, he was a Special Counsel in the Real Estate and Natural Resources Department of the law firm of O'Melveny & Myers LLP for three years, after serving as an Associate there for eight years.
 From 1972 to 1983, Mr. Bayer held various professional positions at the University of California, San Diego, including Resident Dean of Revelle College and Associate Dean of Students.

-David J. Contis has been Senior Vice President and Chief Operating Officer of the Company since December 1997.
+David J. Contis has been Executive Vice President and Chief Operating Officer of the Company since December 1998.
+From December 1997 to December 1998 he was Senior Vice President and Chief Operating Officer of the Company.
 In addition, Mr. Contis served as Senior Vice President/Director of Operations of the Company since May 1997.
 Prior to joining the Company, Mr. Contis was employed from January 1980 to May 1997 by various affiliates of Equity Group Investments Inc., a diversified holding company for the real estate and corporate investments of Mr. Samuel Zell.
 From 1987 to 1997, Mr. Contis was employed in various capacities by Equity Properties & Development L.P., a subsidiary of Equity Group Investments Inc. Equity Properties & Development L.P. owned and managed a portfolio of 38 retail properties, aggregating 20 million square feet.
 In 1992, Mr. Contis was named Vice Chairman, Executive Vice President and Chief Operating Officer of Equity Properties & Development L.P.
-Mr. Contis is also an attorney.
 Mr. Contis is a member of the Board of Directors, Compensation Committee and Audit Committee of Dundee Realty Corp., Toronto, Canada.
+Mr. Contis is also an attornev.

-Larry E. Sidwell joined the Company in February 1997 as Senior Vice President, Development of the Management Companies, and was appointed Senior Vice President, Development of the Company in April 1998.
+Larry E. Sidwell joined the Company in February 1997 as Senior Vice President, Development of the Management Companies, and was appointed Senior Vice President, Development of the Company in April 1998 and Executive Vice President, Development in December 1998.
 He is responsible for the Company's redevelopment and expansion activities involving anchor tenants.
 Mr. Sidwell held various positions with The May Department Stores Company during the period from April 1983 until joining the Company in 1997, including Vice President of the Western Region, and Senior Vice President of May Realty, Inc. Mr. Sidwell was Director of Development of C.B.L. & Associates, Inc. from December 1981 until March 1983, and prior to that held various positions with Sears, Roebuck and Co. during the period commencing in July 1969, including Vice President, Development for the Western Region for Homart Development Co.